-Sr. No. Name and Description of main products / services NIC Code of the Product/ service % to total turnover of the Company 1.
-Construction and development of real estate and allied 410 100% activities
+SI.
+No. Name and Description of main products / services NIC Code of the Product/ service % to total turnover of the Company 1 Construction and development of real estate and allied activities 410 100%

 III.
 PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES